Hebrews Chiasm

 A’ and HAS TAKEN HIS SEAT at the right hand of the throne of God

-It is not surprising, by the way, to find this in Hebrews.
-It is, of course, likely written by a Jew for Jews, and — to quote another primer (D.H.
+It is not surprising, by the way, to find a chiasm — which is characteristic of ancient Jewish literature — in Hebrews.
+That book is, of course, likely written by a Jew for Jews, and — to quote another primer (D.H.
 Hudson, New Testament Greek, in a passage discussing the variation in the Greek across different New Testament books) — “contains the most beautiful language in the New Testament.”